 It also teaches you that there are so many good things happening in your life!
-Every month when I set down to create this page I’m amazed how many awesome things actually happened since my general impression is that it was just ok.
+Every month when I set down to create this page, I’m amazed at how many awesome things actually happened since my general impression is that it was just ok.

-But if you have a meal plan it’s not an issue!
-Plan out the meals, the shopping and it will be very easy to follow through.
+But if you have a meal plan, it’s not an issue!
+Plan out the meals, and the shopping, and it will be very easy to follow through.

 It’s especially a good time to start now when we all have more time on our hands.

 This is one of those spreads that will always help you to be happier and keep yourself motivated.

 It’s all pretty easy – create a spread with affirmations that help you to achieve your goals or feel better.
 And every morning when you wake up and every evening before going to bed, read them to yourself.